Iziko Slave Lodge

 Robert Mulders brings his personable restaurant skills and famous double-baked cheese soufflé to the elegant surrounds of this Sir...

 Iziko Slave Lodge information

-From the late 18th century the lodge was used as a brothel, a jail, a mental asylum, a post office, a library and the Cape Supreme Court until 1914.
 The walls of the original Slave Lodge flank the interior courtyard, where you can find the tombstones of Cape Town’s founder, Jan van Riebeeck, and his wife, Maria de la Queillerie.
 The tombstones were moved here from Jakarta where Van Riebeeck is buried.

 The museum also has artefacts from ancient Egypt, Greece, Rome and the Far East on the 1st floor.